pvvx/ATC_MiThermometer/python-interface/README.md

 - `False`, in case of error,
 - `None`, in case of successful execution of a test,
-- `True`, in case of successful execution of the configuration.
+- `True`, in case of successful change of the configuration.

 The payload (second value of the tuple) is a list of dictionaries, where each dictionary has a single *key* string representing the value identifier (e.g., can be parsed to process related values with specific decoders) and the *value*, that is in turn a list of one or more values, which, e.g., can be printed with `print(*value)`.